In our previous article we looked at documents and in particular, what makes good ones.

 Develop a clear process for formal review and approval.
 Have lab management or someone with appropriate knowledge approve the document to ensure accuracy.
 Approval could simply be shown by a signature and date.

 Publish and circulate the approved document according to a distribution list.
-It’s important to know who the document is going to in case of updates.
+It’s important to know who it’s going to in case of updates.

 Create and maintain a master list or log of documents.
 Include on this list the frequency of document review and the person(s) responsible for it.
 Labs may also like to include who has access to each document and any security restrictions on this master list.